Welcome to my website “Images of Venice”, first opened in November 2018; with many themed galleries and highly informative posts

 In response to the flood disaster of 1966, funding and assistance came from all across the globe; as that tragic event reminded us all of the need to preserve Venice, its art and architecture; for future generations to come.

-Click on the links below in blue, to learn more about them:
+Click on the links below, to learn more about them:

 United Nations Educational, Scientific and Cultural Organization (UNESCO)